 Although of Mantuan origin, sbrisolona is also widespread in Verona.
 It’s a dry cake withalmonds that is a perfect accompaniment to Recioto wine.

 Despite its name, the torta russa (Russian cake) is typically Veronese.
 The name comes from the shape that reminds of a Cossack hat.
 It is made with a mixture of almonds, walnuts and crumbled hazelnuts.

 Risini made with sweet rice, zaletti (soft pancakes made with polenta flour and raisins), fritters, are typically sweets for breakfast or special occasions but you can taste them anytime in the many pastry shops of Verona, some of which very historical.

 No Italian will ever finish a meal without a good espresso coffee.

 We don’t know if Starbucks knew how many coffee roasters there are in town when they decided to call one of their coffee blend Verona.
 Most of Verona’s coffee roasters are located in industrial areas or in the province.
-In the centre, however, there is a micro-roastery where it is possible to assist and experiment with all the phases of coffee making: selection of varieties and origins, roasting, tasting, blending, brewing.
+In the centre, however, there is a micro-roastery where it is possible to assist and experience all the stages of coffee making: selection of varieties and origins, roasting, tasting, blending, brewing.

-In any case, in Verona there are many cafeterias where you can try a wide range of espresso and cappuccino made with coffee beans of different origins, varietals, roastings.
+In any case, in Verona there are many cafeterias where you can try a wide range of espressos and cappuccinos made with coffee beans of different origins, varietals, roastings.

-Our Verona food tour is fully customizable according to your tastes, allergy needs or ethical/religious requirements.
+Our Verona food tour is fun and fully customizable according to your tastes, allergy needs or ethical/religious requirements.
 Tell us what you like, and we will create an eating tour tailored to your taste.